philc/book-notes/zero to one - peter thiel.md

   * Characteristics of a monopoly
     * Proprietary technology
       * To qualify, you must be 10x better.
-      * Examples: Google search, Paypal, Apple iPod.
+      * Examples: Google search, PayPal, Apple iPod.
       * Ways to get 10x: solve a problem for the first time; scale the solution 10x; be an integrated solution.
       * (Believes integrated solutions are an under-tapped way to achieve this).